isomerpages/cris-corp/news-and-events/news/_posts/2024-12-07-post-Year in Review 2024: Fostering partnerships for health.md

 celebrate ten years of enabling healthcare impact through innovation and productisation.
-To commemorate this important anniversary, an MOU was signed this year&nbsp; to formalise and strengthen the ongoing collaboration between NHIC and DxD Hub.This partnership highlights a mutual commitment to advancing in vitro diagnostics (IVDs), including point-of-care devices, next-generation sequencing, and innovative digital health solutions.</p>
+To commemorate this important anniversary, an MOU was signed this year&nbsp; to formalise and strengthen the ongoing collaboration between NHIC and DxD Hub.
+This partnership highlights a mutual commitment to advancing in vitro diagnostics (IVDs), including point-of-care devices, next-generation sequencing, and innovative digital health solutions.</p>
 <p>Read more <a href="https://www.linkedin.com/posts/nhicsg_ivds-digitalhealth-productisation-activity-7235269766410555393-Mcg-?utm_source=share&amp;utm_medium=member_desktop" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>